Coffee-IT-Development/Pincode-Android-Component/README.md

 - `enableResendButton` - Enables the resend button
 - `resendButtonConfiguration` - ResendButtonConfiguration
   - Example: `ResendButtonConfiguration(text = "Send code", cornerShape = RoundedCornerShape(12.Dp), alignment = ButtonPosition.START`
-- `resendButtonConfiguration` - ResendButtonConfiguration when  resend button is disabled
+- `resendButtonConfigurationDisabled` - ResendButtonConfiguration when  resend button is disabled
 - `resendCooldownDuration` - integer in seconds, to determine how long the resend button should be disabled for when clicked
 - `onResend` - `Unit` that runs when the resend button is clicked
-- `triggerResendOnInit` - `Boolean` that decides whether `onResend` should be ran when initiliazing the component
+- `triggerResendOnInit` - `Boolean` that decides whether `onResend` should be ran when initializing the component
 - `keyEventInErrorState` - `Unit` that runs when a key is pressed while the component is in an error state

+# License
+The Aroma Pincode component is licensed under the terms of the [MIT Open Source license](https://choosealicense.com/licenses/mit/)

+# :email: Contact
+Do you have questions, ideas or need help?
+Send us a mail at contact@coffeeit.nl

 # Change log